openmsi/openmsistream/docs/source/user_info/main_programs/s3_transfer_stream_processor.rst

 Interacting with the program
 ----------------------------

 While the main process is running, a line with a "." character will be printed out periodically to indicate the process is still alive.
 At any time, typing "check" or "c" into the console will print a message specifying how many total messages have been read and how many files have been transferred to the S3 bucket.
-When all the messages for a single file have been received and the file is transferred to the bucket, a message will be printed to the console saying what file it was and the result of the validation of its contents as read from the bucket with the original file contents read from disk at production time.
 The processes can be shut down at any time by typing "quit" or "q" into the console.

 Consumer offset commits
 -----------------------